Allvotec Modern Slavery Act Statement

 Measuring how we’re doing

-In 2018/19 we have, in line with our KPIs, actively encouraged our suppliers, including key suppliers, to agree to the principles of our CSR process and over 30 have done so.
-While this is less than our objectives it is a result of a reduction in the numbers of new suppliers we have used.
+In 2021/22 we will, in line with our KPIs, actively encouraged our suppliers, including key suppliers, to agree to the principles of our CSR policy.
 This approach remains a core part of our supplier on-boarding process.

 - All new suppliers will be asked to adhere to the principles within our CSR Policy